wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 Order can be determined from the order of 774 properties in the parent object.

-The value of subPart should be extracted from the $g subfield, if present.
+The value of partName should be extracted from the $g subfield, if present.

 If the relationship is asymmetric, there should be no hierarchy.
 The child should link to the parent Work in such a way as to allow the